Harry Grant (rugby league): Early life

-Grant was born in Rockhampton, Queensland, Australia and educated at St. Brendan's College, Yeppoon.
+and was born in Rockhampton, Queensland, and educated at St. Brendan's College, Yeppoon.
+Harry Grant also did a stint at Yanco Agricultural High School for 2 years.

+Grant almost died when he was 12 years old after contracting a staphylococcal infection.
+He was admitted to intensive care and underwent three operations before being placed on a course of antibiotics for five months.
+He then sustained a compound fracture in one of his legs when he an all-terrain vehicle rolled on the beach.
+As a result, he was unable to play rugby league for two years.

+His older brother George Grant is also a rugby league player who has represented the Central Queensland Capras in the Queensland Cup as well as the Yeppoon Seagulls in the Rockhampton Senior Local Rugby League competition.

-Grant played his junior rugby league for the Yeppoon Seagulls.
+They both played their junior rugby league for the Yeppoon Seagulls.

 Playing career

-2016 - 2017: Early career
+2016–2017: Early career

 Grant played for the Melbourne Storm Holden Cup team from 2016 to 2017, scoring 9 tries and playing 21 games.

 While playing for Melbourne Storm National Youth Competition, he also made appearances for Sunshine Coast Falcons in the Queensland Instrust Super Cup.
 At the seasons end at Rugby League Players Association Awards night he was recipient of the National Youth Competition player of the year award.